aasaam/apt-cacher-ng/docs/README.md

 [Apt-Cacher NG](http://www.unix-ag.uni-kl.de/~bloch/acng/) is for cache apt packages.

-This container is useful for speedup development process and saving bandwidth.
+This container is useful for speedup deployment/development process and saving bandwidth.

 <div>
   <p align="center">